 - Tax service fee: $50 to $150

-Title and settlement
+Title and Settlement

 - Title search, exam, and settlement fee: $300 to $900

-- Lender’s title insurance: varies by price and loan amount
+- Lender’s title insurance: varies by price and loan amount - use Title Fee Calculator — CARNEGIE TITLE

 - Recording, deed: about $25 to $150